-17.10 To remove the shut-off tap.
+16.10 To remove the shut-off tap.
+(See figure 48).

-- 1. Remove the burner unit (See section 17.6).

-- 2. If lying the burner on its back, ensure that the work surface is suitably protected.
+- 1. Remove the burner unit (See section 16.6). - 2.
+If lying the burner on its back, ensure that the work surface is suitably protected.
 This will avoid damage to the work surface.
 Turn the burner unit upside down.
-Detach the thermocouple and interrupter block from the tap (See section 17.8 paragraphs 2 - 4).

-- 3. Detach the pilot pipe from the tap.

-- 4. Detach the inlet pipe.

-- tap to the mounting bracket.

-- 6. Detach the elbow by unfastening the

-hexagonal nut connecting it to the flow rate controller.
-Lift the tap (complete with elbow) clear.

-8. If fitting a new tap, remove the hexagonal nut at the mounting bracket end of the old tap and fit to the replacement tap.
+Detach the thermocouple and interrupter block from the tap (See section 16.8 paragraphs 2 - 4). - 3.
+Detach the pilot pipe from the tap. - 4.
+Detach the inlet pipe. - 5.
+Remove the hexagonal nut securing the tap to the mounting bracket. - 6.
+Detach the elbow by unfastening the hexagonal nut connecting it to the flow rate controller.
+Lift the tap (complete with elbow) clear. - 7.
+Loosen the hexagonal locknut securing the elbow to the tap.
+Remove the elbow by rotating it. - 8.
+If fitting a new tap, remove the hexagonal nut at the mounting bracket end of the old tap and fit to the replacement tap.
 Refit in the reverse order.
 When refitting, make sure that the tap spindle is in the correct relationship relative to the control pivot bracket.
 Rotate the pivot bracket fully clockwise.
-The tap spindle should "bottom out"
+The tap spindle should "bottom out" (i.e. the tap should be fully open) after the pivot bracket has actuated the ignition microswitch but before it has pushed the microswitch leaf against the microswitch body.
+When refitting the thermocouple and interrupter block, make sure that the microswitch wires are properly secured to give a good electrical contact.